 My teaching includes principles of micro and macroeconomics, as well as topics in economic policy and in the economic analysis of law.

-I teach undergraduate courses here at the VSE, focusing on how we can use economic intuition, modelling, and data analysis to understand the world around us.
-My research areas involve undergraduate research pedagogies, community-engaged learning, applied microeconomics, and industrial organization.
+I teach intermediate and senior undergraduate courses here at the VSE, focusing on how we can use economic intuition, modelling, and data analysis to understand the world around us.
+My pedagogical research includes developing undergraduate researchers, experiential learning, community-engaged learning, and the scholarship of teaching and learning.
+My economic research areas include applied microeconomics, and industrial organization.

 My research interests centre around determinants of the wage and employment structure.
 In my recent work, this has entailed bridging between macro labour and micro labour identification issues.
 I obtained my Ph.D. from Stanford University.